HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 But we are happy to report that change is happening.
 The largest single absolute change in usage since 2022 was from JPEG, which fell from 40% of all images in 2022 down eight full percentage points to 32% in 2024\.
 That's a huge loss over two years.

 Which formats saw *more* usage to make up the difference?
-WebP picked up three percentage points, and AVIF and SVG both picked up a little more than a percentage point each.
+WebP picked up three percentage points, SVG both picked up a little more than a percentage point, and AVIF picked up 0.8 points.
 Most surprisingly, the oldest and least efficient format of them all, GIF, picked up a percentage point, too.

 And in *relative* terms, AVIF usage is taking off; we found almost four times more AVIFs served up by the crawled pages than we did two years ago.

 {{ figure_markup(
   image="TODO.png",
   caption="Image format adoption, 2-year change (mobile).",
-  description="TODO",
-  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=2128858223&format=interactive",
-  sheets_gid="1939630368",
-  sql_file="media_formats.sql"
+  description="A bar chart showing the relative 2-year change in format adoption, for seven image formats.
+JPEG saw a 20% decrease, PNG a 1% increase, GIF a 6% increase, WebP a 34% increase, SVG a 36% increase, ICO a 17% decrease, and finally AVIF saw a 386% increase.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=2128858223&format=interactive", sheets_gid="1939630368", sql_file="media_formats.sql"
 )
 }}

-If the crawler had accepted [JPEG-XL](https://jpeg.org/jpegxl/)s, we probably would have seen a fair number of them as well.
+If the crawler had accepted [JPEG XL](https://jpeg.org/jpegxl/)s, we probably would have seen a fair number of them as well.
 Alas, [Chromium-based browsers don't support the format](https://caniuse.com/jpegxl).

 Almost all of the JPEGs, PNGs, and GIFs on the web would be better-served using a modern format.
 WebPs are good, but AVIFs and JPEG XLs are even better.
 It is nice to see the massive ship that is all-of-the-images-on-the-web slowly but surely turning towards these more efficient formats.
 And it's nice to see SVG usage tick upwards, too\!

 Lastly, a few words for the oldest format of the bunch; "[Burn All GIFs](https://www.theatlantic.com/past/docs/unbound/citation/wc991103.htm)" was good advice in 1999, and it is even better advice today.
-Developers should take [Tyler Sticka's advice](https://cloudfour.com/thinks/video-gifs-are-forever-lets-make-them-better/) about how to replace the 37-year-old codec.
+Developers should take [Tyler Sticka's advice](https://cloudfour.com/thinks/video-gifs-are-forever-lets-make-them-better/) about how to replace the 37-year-old format.

 ### Byte sizes